Dermatology

 - Collaboration in national and international research

-The aim of the clinic is to facilitate timely assessments of children with CALMs and prompt identification of patients with Neurofibromatosis Type 1 (NF1) or other rare diagnoses.
-An increase in patients has led to this clinic expanding to 2-3 times per month.
-This clinic runs in conjunction with a Geneticist/Genetic Counsellor.
+The aim of the clinic is to facilitate timely assessments of children with multiple CALMs and prompt identification of patients with Neurofibromatosis Type 1 (NF1) or other genetic disorders associated with CALMs.
+This clinic runs once a month.
+It is a multidisciplinary clinic, all patients are seen in conjunction with a geneticist/genetic counsellor.

 Learn more about CALMs on AboutKidsHealth.